gmcninch-tufts/2024-Sp-Math190/course-posts/resources--LaTeX.md

 ## Template

-Here is a very basic template for homework assignments that you can start with -- this template makes some stylistic choices that you are of course welcome to change!
+[Here is a link for a very basic template](/course-assets/latex-template.tex) for homework assignments that you can start with.
+I've also include the contents of this template in this post -- see below.

+This template makes some stylistic choices that you are of course welcome to change!
 You may begin experimenting with this as follows.
 First, create a project in overleaf.
 Next, delete the template that is provided for the new project, and paste this into the editor.
 Now, when you click "recompile", overleaf should render the output.

 ----